 5) Usage: Who will utilize these resources, and why?
 What workloads (AI, analytics, etc.) will be used by what applications?

 Without a clear strategy, there is no logical way to maximize a cloud investment.
 You might already have some of these strategic priorities if you already have a hybrid cloud deployment configuration.
-After that, you should monitor how well your cloud infrastructure is working for you.
-It entails utilizing analytics on performance, usage, and workflows to assist you in understanding the adjustments you must make to stay in alignment with your strategy or modify your strategy to align with practical applications.
+After that, you should monitor how well your cloud infrastructure works.
+It entails utilizing analytics on performance, usage, and workflows to assist you in understanding the adjustments you must make to align with your strategy or modify your strategy to align with practical applications.

 What is a Hybrid Cloud Database?

-Let’s look at some relevant concepts to understand better what we are talking about.
+Let’s look at some relevant concepts to understand what we are discussing better.

 Public Cloud

-A web browser is used to access resources such as servers, storage, and networks that are owned and managed cloud service provider by a third party.
+A web browser is used to access resources such as servers, storage, and networks that are owned and managed by a third-party cloud service provider.
 Your data is isolated and secure in this scenario, but you still share the infrastructure with other businesses; only you can access it.

 Private Cloud

 The organization owns and manages servers, storage, and networks.
 On-site or even in the cloud are both viable options.
-Many cloud service providers provide this kind of service using exclusive hardware for the client, ensuring that it is not shared with anybody else.
+Many cloud service providers provide this service using exclusive hardware for the client, ensuring it is not shared with anybody else.

 On-premises

 On-site company resources include servers, storage, and a network.
-Private clouds, in which compute resources are virtualized similarly to those of public cloud providers, can be operated using the on-premises infrastructure.
+Private clouds, which compute resources are virtualized similarly to public cloud providers, can be operated using the on-premises infrastructure.

 Hybrid Cloud